Easy Rice Dressing Recipe (A Holiday Favorite)

 The Difference Between Rice Dressing and Dirty Rice

-Rice Dressing and Dirty Rice are both Southern loved dishes.
-They do share similarities, but they also have differences.
-This rice dressing is different because it does not contain ground meats, chicken gizzards, or livers.
-So whether you call it cajun dirty rice, cajun rice dressing, or just rice dressing, they all contain rice and have some of the same seasonings.
+Rice Dressing and Dirty Rice are both Southern-loved dishes, and they share a few similarities.
+This Southern rice dressing is different because it does not contain ground meats, chicken gizzards, or livers.
+So whether you call it Cajun dirty rice, Cajun rice dressing, or just rice dressing, they all contain rice and have some of the same seasonings.

 Dirty Rice gets its name for the “dirty” appearance by adding ground beef or chicken livers.
-The meat gives this dish a hearty and rich flavor, which differs from the rice dressing.
+It’s very popular with Louisianans and is also called Louisiana rice dressing.
+The meat gives this dish a hearty and rich flavor, which differs from my rice and dressing.
 Dirty rice tends to be a bit more spicier than rice dressing.

 Ingredients needed for Easy Rice Dressing with text overlay.

-• Vegetable Broth – Broth serves as a base for this dressing.
-For added flavor, you can use vegetable broth for a vegetarian dish or turkey, chicken, or beef broth/stock.
+• Vegetable Broth – You can use vegetable broth for a vegetarian dish or turkey, chicken, or beef broth/stock.
+I sometimes use low-sodium chicken broth to cut back on salt.
+Using broth instead of water gives the rice more flavor.

-• Long-Grain White Rice – This is one of the main ingredients in this dish and forms the base.
-This is not instant rice.
-You should follow the package directions, substituting the water for broth.
+• Long-Grain White Rice—This forms the base and is one of the main ingredients in this dish.
+It’s not instant rice; it’s long grain rice.
+Follow the package directions, substituting the water for broth.
+If you like brown rice, you can use that as well.
+You’ll need to adjust the cooking time.

-• Onion – An aromatic element that brings flavor to the dressing.
-Any yellow or white chopped onion will work nicely.
+• Onion – Brings flavor to the dressing.
+Any chopped onion (yellow, white, Vidalia) will work nicely.

-• Celery – Celery adds a slight crunch and mild flavors to the dish.
-It is often used in dressing recipes.
+• Celery – Celery adds crunch and flavors to the dish.
+I use it often in dressing recipes.

-• Butter – Butter is used to saute the vegetables and add richness to the dish.
-It adds a creamy texture to the rice and potatoes.
+• Butter – Butter is used to saute the vegetables.
+It adds a creaminess to the rice and potatoes.

-• Mushrooms – Mushrooms add a meaty texture to the rice dressing.
+• Mushrooms – Mushrooms add more texture to the rice dressing.

-• Garlic – Garlic infused with the rice mixture creates a fantastic aroma and flavor.
+• Garlic – Garlic creates a fantastic aroma and flavor.

-• Salt & Black Pepper – Seasonings for taste.
+• Salt & Black Pepper – Season to taste.
 Adjust to your liking.

-Rice dressing is the perfect side dish for any time of the year.
-It usually shows up during the holidays more, but it is simple enough for a weeknight meal or Sunday dinner.
+Rice dressing with potatoes is the perfect side dish for any time of the year.
+It usually shows up more during the holidays, but it is simple enough for a weeknight meal or Sunday dinner.

 For the full recipe and complete list of detailed instructions, see the printable recipe card below.

-1. Cook rice according to package directions.
+1. Cook the rice according to the package directions.
 Substitute the water for broth.
-In a separate pot, boil potatoes until tender.
+In a separate pot, boil the potatoes until tender.

 2. Saute vegetables and stir in seasonings.